spqchk/see/README.md

 ## Config

-Use `yaml` format as a configuration file, You can use `rock -c /your/config.yml` to specify the configuration file location.
+Use `yaml` format as a configuration file, You can use `see -c /your/config.yml` to specify the configuration file location.

 Complete configuration file example: